natan-barel/Create-Multiple-Deployments-Using-Helm/README.md

 + Docker Desktop
 + kubeadm

-For this project, i will use a `kind` cluster.
+For this project, we will use a `kind` cluster.

 For this task, perform the following steps: